VPEC-Lab/vpec-website/outreach/index.md

 ## More

 {% capture text %}
-Billions of bits of information arrive at the retina every moment, but only a fraction of this information reaches awareness.
-Which visual processes require awareness and which do not?
-How do different types of visual masking work, and what do their similarities and differences tell us about general mechanisms of visual awareness, if there are any?
-Determining the perceptual processes that do and do not require awareness may reveal the purpose of conscious vision.
-{% endcapture%}
-{% include feature.html image="https://images.theconversation.com/files/411896/original/file-20210719-25-191cj1c.jpeg?ixlib=rb-1.1.0&rect=197%2C188%2C5604%2C3799&q=45&auto=format&w=926&fit=clip" title="Awareness/Consciousness" text=text%}

-{% capture text %}
 Our programs give students the opportunity to see firsthand what scientists do—an experience that is often available only in college.
 {% endcapture%}
 {% include feature.html image="images/photo.jpg" text=text%}